-If our state does nothing but decriminalize cannabis, rather than fully legalizing it and taxing it, we would save $17 million because we wouldn’t be wasting money arresting, prosecuting, and incarcerating people who may well be using cannabis for medical purposes.
-That includes not just people who use cannabis recreationally, but also those who are suffering from cancer/cancer treatment, epilepsy, or other serious medical issues.
+In fact, even if our state did nothing but decriminalize cannabis, rather than fully legalizing it and taxing it, we would save $17 million because we wouldn’t be wasting money arresting, prosecuting, and incarcerating people.
 It would free up our police and our justice system to deal with more serious crimes that have victims.

 In West Virginia and elsewhere, cannabis is just NOT an issue of party.

 If it’s not a party thing, who opposes legalization, then?

 Four types of politicians who support cannabis prohibition

 - Greedy politicians – those interested in getting campaign donations from the lobbyists of key industries.
 The chief industries funneling money to politicians who support prohibition include Big Pharma, Tobacco, Private Prisons, and Alcohol.
 This is because all of those industries expect to lose money if cannabis is legalized.
 Check to see where the WV legislator in question is getting his or her money.
 Keep in mind that large amounts of “dark money” (untraceable money that has been laundered through PACs) may also indicate your legislator is working for someone other than you.
 But at least these guys will make their positions public.